 The Initial Notes are and the Exchange Notes will be guaranteed, jointly and severally, on a senior subordinated basis by each of the Subsidiary Group Guarantors with respect to the due and punctual payment of the principal of, premium, if any, and interest on, and all other amounts payable under the Notes.
 A guarantee by a Subsidiary Group Guarantor may be released or replaced in certain circumstances.
 See "Risk Factors - Risks Relating to Our Indebtedness, the Notes and the Guarantees" and "Description of Exchange Notes - Note Guarantees."
-We refer to the guarantees provided by the Parent, MPEL International and the Subsidiary Group Guarantors as the "Guarantees.
+We refer to the guarantees provided by the Parent, MPEL International and the Subsidiary Group Guarantors as the "Guarantees."

-The guarantees provided by the Parent and MPEL International are and will be (1) general obligations of the Parent and Ranking of Guarantees and MPEL International, and
+Ranking of Guarantees The guarantees provided by the Parent and MPEL International are and will be

-MPEL International, (2) pari passu in right of payment with all existing and future senior indebtedness of the Parent
+(1) general obligations of the Parent and MPEL International, (2) pari passu in right of payment with all existing and future senior indebtedness of the Parent and MPEL